Addison Russell: 2015

 Baseball America named him the #3 prospect before the 2015 season.
 On April 21, Russell was called up to the 25-man roster to play second base against the Pittsburgh Pirates at PNC Park.
 On May 1, Russell hit his first career home run off of Wily Peralta in a 1–0 victory over the Milwaukee Brewers.
 He moved to his normal infield position at shortstop in early August, replacing three-time All-Star Starlin Castro.
 Russell committed only two errors in 52 games as the regular Cubs shortstop.

 In the 2015 postseason, he had 3 hits in 12 at bats with 1 RBI.
-Cardinal Pitcher John Lackey had a no-hitter into the sixth.
+Cardinals pitcher John Lackey had a no-hitter into the sixth.
 Russell's single was the first hit.
 He hit a triple in the late innings of the third NLDS game and was slightly injured sliding into third.
-He did not play in game four.
+He did not play in Game 4.
 After the Cubs defeated the Cardinals in the NLDS to advance to the NLCS to face the New York Mets, it was announced that Russell had pulled his hamstring.
 This injury kept him out of the NLCS.

 After the season, the Cubs acquired Jason Heyward.
 Russell gave up his jersey number, 22, to Heyward, and switched to number 27 in honor of Eddie George.